November 15, 2020

 Trauma Oil (Product Page Link)

-If you’re on the fence and would like to start with one, I would recommend Trauma Oil by Herb Pharm.
+If you’re on the fence and would like to start with one, Trauma Oil by Herb Pharm is a great all-around choice.
 It’s a combination of three common infused oils: Calendula, Arnica, and St. John’s Wort.
-It’s a really powerful combination and makes a great addition to any medicine chest.
+It’s a convenient combination which makes a great addition to any medicine chest.

 Arnica Oil (Product Page Link)

-Traditionally used for blunt trauma, closed injuries to soft tissue, general pain, soreness and bruises.
+Traditionally used bruises and minor aches and pains.
 Do not use on open wounds.
 An excellent massage oil for sore muscles after over doing it – whether from gardening, a work out or a home improvement project.

 Calendula Oil (Product Page Link)